 SQL Server Reporting Services (SSRS) provides a set of on-premises tools and services that create, deploy, and manage mobile and paginated reports.
 The SSRS services help empower their users to make effective, informed decisions based on trusted data and delivered in formats appropriate for them.

 Microsoft has always positioned itself and throw more focus on enterprise customers.
-With extensive investments in windows, outlook, dynamics and other well-known applications for small, medium and large enterprises.
+With extensive investments in windows, outlook, dynamics and other well-known applications for small, medium, and large enterprises.
 They find it more accessible and often more cost-effective in onboarding with the Azure ecosystem.

 This gives Azure an important advantage over its rivals, for instance, AWS.
-Azure is a cloud computing service which came to live in Feb 2010 by Microsoft to manage and access resources.
+Azure is a cloud computing service that came to live in Feb 2010 by Microsoft to manage and access resources.
 In the present scenario, Azure is the fastest-growing and the second-largest cloud computing platform in the market.
 More than 90% of Fortune 500 companies presently use Azure for their numerous workflows.

 How it's suitable for business users?

 Azure services are basically divided into 18 categories, containing 200+ services, with more than 50+ data centers in every central geography around the world, Azure offers support for numerous languages like- Node JS, C#, Java.

 With Azure Services, clients can create a virtual machine for Linux or windows with seamless configurations in a fraction of a second.
 The Azure Service Fabric eases microservice development and apps lifecycle management.
 Azure CDN is used to deliver high bandwidth content to users across the world fast and cost-effectively.
 Azure Express Networks gives on-premise networks to connect to Microsoft Cloud through a secure private connection.
 Azure DNS enables you to host applications.